peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 Reference
 : (this document)

+The initial contents for the registry are as follows:

 | RRtype | Scheme  | Purpose                | Reference       |
 | ------ | ------- | ---------------------- | --------------- |
 |        |       0 | Null scheme (no-op)    | (this document) |